 Hair is found everywhere on humans except on the soles of the feet and palms of the hands.
 However, it is most evident on the scalp because hair anywhere else tends to be shorter and lighter in color.
-All hair is made of keratin, which is a protein produced in hair follicles.
+All hair is made of keratin, a protein produced in hair follicles.
 The hair you see is actually dead keratin cells that have been pushed out of the scalp at a rate of approximately six inches each year.
-In a healthy individual about 90% of the hair found on the scalp is in a growing phase.
-But hair loss causes this growth rate to be interrupted.
+In a healthy individual about 90% of the hair found on the scalp is in a growing phase, but hair loss causes this growth rate to be interrupted.

 Family History – Hair Loss Causes and Genes

 Genetics can play a significant role in when a person begins experiencing hair loss, and how much hair they will eventually lose.
 Androgenic alopecia is a genetic condition that can affect both men and women.
 In men, it presents as a receding of the hairline that can begin as early as their teens.
 In women, it typically presents as a noticeable thinning of the hair, but it doesn’t usually start until sometime after their 40s.

 Vitamin Deficiency – Can Be Helped by Taking a Supplement

 Numerous vitamins and minerals contribute to healthy hair growth and fullness.
 Some of these include iron, selenium, Vitamin C, Vitamin D, and biotin.
 When one or many of these are lacking in the diet, it can lead to thinning of the hair and even hair loss.
 Fortunately, this is one of the hair loss causes that can be addressed.
 Increasing the missing components in the daily diet, or augmenting one’s diet with vitamin supplements, can help to ensure your hair is growing in the healthiest way.

 Stress and Physical Trauma